Carla Suárez Navarro career statistics

 This is a list of career statistics of Spanish professional tennis player Carla Suárez Navarro since her professional debut in 2003.
 Suárez Navarro has won two WTA singles titles and three doubles titles.
 Along with Garbiñe Muguruza, she also reached the final of the doubles tournament at the 2015 WTA Finals.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup (Fed Cup), Hopman Cup and Olympic Games are included in win–loss records.

 Singles

 Current after 2020–21 Billie Jean King Cup Finals.